 Probably the most used versions of the head and arm choke in BJJ are the front chokes.
 This category includes the D’arce and Anaconda chokes, as well as the lesser-known, but just as effective Mizzou choke.
 We won’t factor in the guillotine choke here, because despite having an arm inside, it doesn’t really fall under the head and arm choke category due to finishing mechanics.

-For the front chokes, you look to have a “loop” similar to the arm triangle, just done form the front, rather than the side of an opponent.
+For the front chokes, you look to have a “loop” similar to the arm triangle, just done from the front, rather than the side of an opponent.
 For the D’arce choke, you go under an armpit with one arm, before threading your palm out on the opposite side of the neck.
 The Anaconda choke is the same, just has the arm going from the neck towards the armpit.
 In both cases, a rear-naked choke type of grip is what secures the choke in place.
 Finally, the Mizzou works like an Anaconda in terms of arm direction but doesn’t involve the rear-naked choke grip.
 Instead, it uses a grip with the same arm and the weight of the torso for a brutal finish.

 This I probably my favorite head and arm choke variation.
 In fact, this is a “Chank” or a combination of a choke and a crank.
 The technique of neckties is actually that of a clean choke, but it just so happens that on occasion (which is not that rare) they turn into cranks or combinations of both.
 Still, they’re very effective and legitimate submissions.